-“There’s no doubt that my days as a codebreaker had their effect,” he said in an interview with Proceedings magazine in 2008.
+“There’s no doubt that my days as a codebreaker had their effect,” he said in "Answering the Call" with Proceedings magazine in 2008.
 “Reinforcing values that I’d already begun to realize were key to success anywhere you go.
 I learned that you have to be tenacious—even relentless—and you can’t be deterred by obstacles.
 I’ve held these beliefs all my life.”

 A larger-than-life figure, Redstone was voted by 600 corporate executives as the No. 1 most inspiring CEO.